nasa/openmct/README.md

 For information on writing plugins, please see [our API documentation](./API.md#plugins).

+## Progressive Web App

+Open MCT can be installed from the browser as a standalone application and used offline.
+The build includes a web app manifest and a service worker; the bundled `index.html` shows how to reference the manifest and install the `PWA` plugin.
+See [Progressive Web App Support](./API.md#progressive-web-app-support) for details and configuration options.

 ## Tests

 Our automated test coverage comes in the form of unit, e2e, visual, performance, and security tests.